tolesco/tolesco-landing-page/README.md

 bundle install
 ruby app.rb
 ```
-The app will be accesible through your [localhost:4567 address](http://localhost:4567).
+The app will be accessible through your [localhost:4567](http://localhost:4567) address.

 ### ENV Variables